Why is Merrow Downs so important?

 What’s our concern?

 We are a group of local residents who came together because we love Merrow Downs and we think it deserves to be protected for the future, for people and for wildlife.
 Most of us have children and we believe in the value of sport and of time outdoors.
 But Guildford is blessed with a wide range of sporting facilities already, and unspoilt green space is just as important in helping us all stay fit and well, mentally and physically.
-The proposed hockey pitch is a specialist facility, not the sort of pitch on which you can also play football, for example, so it doesn’t have a wide community benefit.
+This hockey pitch is a specialist facility, not the sort of pitch on which you can also play football, for example, so it doesn’t have a wide community benefit.

 But Merrow Downs benefits the whole community – people with all sorts of interests, passions and capabilities.
 Building floodlights on a high ridge in a nationally protected landscape (and digging up 1 hectare of chalk grassland and replacing it with astroturf) seems to us to be not just reckless.
 It is simply wrong.